Some patients may respond to medical therapy, but surgery is most often needed for survival.

-Liver transplantation may be used if partial external biliary diversion is ineffective or if the patient has liver cirrhosis.
+A liver transplant may be used if PEBD is not effective or if the patient has liver cirrhosis.
 It is the only effective treatment of high-GGT PFIC.

 Partial External Biliary Diversion (PEBD)

-Medications to Treat Symptoms of Progressive Familial Intrahepatic Cholestasis
+Medicines to Treat Symptoms of Progressive Familial Intrahepatic Cholestasis